OpenWilma/openwilma.js/README.md

 ---

-A Node.JS and Browser CommonJS and ES library for the public Wilma API written in TypeScript.
+A Node.JS and Browser CommonJS library for the public Wilma API written in TypeScript.

 ### This is the 1.0 version of the library, which is undergoing heavy development.
 Use at your own risk!